 where $n$ is a possible value of $N$, $\theta$ is the unknown quantity (``signal strength'') of interest, and $b\ge0$ is a background strength, assumed here to be known.
 Where needed, our point estimator for $\theta$ will be the maximum likelihood estimator (MLE), designated with a ``hat'', $\hat\theta = N-b$ (possibly restricted to be non-negative).

 A defining concept when discussing confidence sets is the ``coverage''.
-That is, $C_\alpha(N)$ is a confidence set with confidence level $1-\alpha$ for parameter $\theta$ corresponding to RV $N$ iff
+That is, $C_\alpha(N)$ is a confidence set with confidence level (CL) $1-\alpha$ for parameter $\theta$ corresponding to RV $N$ iff

 The probability statement concerns random variable $C_\alpha(N)$ (independent of $\theta$), and we are working with the frequentist interpretation.
 This statement must hold for any possible value of $\theta$ (which need not be the same for repeated samplings).
-The quantity $1-\alpha$ is referred to as the ``confidence level'' of our set.
-If there is equality in Eq.~\ref{eq:Calpha}, then the coverage of our confidence set is precise.\footnote{This is also referred to as ``exact'' coverage, but we choose the word ``precise'' in order to avoid confusion with the use of ``exact'' introduced in section~\ref{sec:exact}.} Otherwise it ``overcovers''.
-For discrete distributions such as the Poisson, obtaining precise coverage can be achieved by introducing an additional continuous RV~\cite{Stevens1950, Cousins1994, Porter1996}, under the notion of a ``randomized confidence set''.
-However, this does not add anything of essential value to our description, and we don't advocate this.
-Thus, for the Poisson, we don't insist on equality.
+If there is equality in Eq.~\ref{eq:Calpha}, then the coverage of our confidence set is precise.\footnote{This is also referred to as ``exact'' coverage, but we choose the word ``precise'' in order to avoid confusion with the use of ``exact'' introduced in section~\ref{sec:exact}.} Otherwise, it ``overcovers''.
+For discrete distributions such as the Poisson, obtaining precise coverage can be achieved by introducing an additional continuous RV~\cite{Stevens1950, Cousins1994, 1996Porter}, under the notion of a ``randomized confidence set''.
+However, this does not add anything of essential value to our description, and we do not advocate this.
+Thus, for the Poisson, we do not insist on equality.

 A common approach to finding confidence sets is as follows (for example, section 2.1.3 in ref.~\cite{Narsky2014}): Our goal is to construct random sets $C_\alpha(N)$ of values for $\theta$ with the property in Eq.~\ref{eq:Calpha}.
 Toward finding sets $C_\alpha(N)$, it is helpful to consider constructing sets $S_\alpha(\theta)$ of possible values of RV $N$ for any given $\theta$ with the property that if a sampled value $n\in S_\alpha(\theta)$, then $\theta$ will be in the confidence set.
 That is,